tusen-ai/naive-ui/demo/pages/docs/controlled-uncontrolled/enUS/index.md

 # Controlled manner & uncontrolled manner

 A component's manner can be controlled or uncontrolled.
-Uncontrolled manner means you only listen to its change but not controll its value.
-Controlled manner means you controll the component's value.
+Uncontrolled manner means you only listen to its change but not control its value.
+Controlled manner means you control the component's value.

 ## Uncontrolled manner